Sunlight filters through the understory of a hardwood forest during autumn as the leaves are changing colors

 Prior Coursework

-No credits from a UW–Madison undergraduate degree are allowed to count toward the program.
+No credits from an other institution or UW–Madison undergraduate degree are allowed to transfer.

 Probation